mariopineda/drpineda.ca/_posts/2014-02-14-University-of-Alberta-Robotics.md

 <iframe width="560" height="315" src="//www.youtube.com/embed/t3qYPsDB1jM" frameborder="0" allowfullscreen></iframe>

-Obviously these sort of capabilities are well beyond what we are able to achieve for our current FRC robot, our visit did, however, give us food for though for future seasons.
+Obviously these sort of capabilities are well beyond what we are able to achieve for our current robot, the visit did, however, give us lots of food for though for future seasons.

 It is remarkable how we take for granted all the processing and computation that our brain is capable of performing instantaneously.
 One does not realize what a feat this is until you try to make a robot repeat the simplest of tasks.
 What appears effortless and straightforward to us, e.g. picking up a tennis ball resting on a table right in front of you, requires a tremendous amount of complex computations and clever algorithms for a robot to perform.
-We were presented with a tour de force of the bleeding edge of robotics algorithm research.
-Although we (<em>we</em> as in robotics researchers and engineers, not <em>we</em> as in Opcom) are already able to build and program robots to perform some rather remarkable tasks we still have a some way to go before robots are able to seamlessly and autonomously perform most of the simple tasks that even the smallest child can perform effortlessly.
+During our visit we were presented with a tour de force of the bleeding edge of robotics algorithm research.
+Although we still have some way to go before robots are able to seamlessly and autonomously perform many of the tasks that are straightforward to humans there is already some pretty cool robotics technology out there.

-<iframe width="560" height="315" src="//www.youtube.com/embed/e65PLikG1lk" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="//www.youtube.com/embed/iZYxJFROew8" frameborder="0" allowfullscreen></iframe>

-{% include image.html fn="uoarobotics1.jpg" caption="Getting a demonstration of the state of the art robotics research." %}
+{% include image.html fn="uoarobotics1.jpg" caption="Opcom Robotics team getting a demonstration of the state of the art robotics research." %}

 {% include image.html fn="uoarobotics2.jpg" caption="Robots like softies too." %}